 Should I Pay for a Property Tax Search?

-An online search for websites pulls up numerous websites that offer "free" property tax searches – only to find out you have to pay for the search.
+An online search for websites pulls up numerous websites that offer "free" property tax searches.
+Unfortunately many of these ultimately require you to pay for the search.
 This information is a matter of free public record, and with a little due diligence, you can easily obtain this information yourself directly from the auditor’s or assessor’s office in the county in which the property is located.
 Property taxes are maintained by a number of offices including city hall, the county courthouse and the county recorder.
 You may have to put in a little footwork, but it’s free and more than likely you can access these records online yourself.
 If you still find yourself at a dead end, try searching Trulia®, Zillow® or Realtor.com® for comprehensive and free property searches.

 How Do I Perform a Search for Property Tax Records?